-The 122cm and 80cm faces are divided into five concentric color zones arranged from the center outwards as follows: gold (yellow), red, light blue, black and white (there are no dividing lines between light blue and black; nor between black and white).
-Each color is divided by a thin line into two zones of equal width thus making ten scoring zones of equal width measured from the center of the gold:
+The 122cm and 80cm faces are divided into five concentric colour zones arranged from the center outwards as follows: gold (yellow), red, light blue, black and white.
+(There are no dividing lines between light blue and black, nor between black and white).
+Each colour is divided by a thin line into two zones of equal width thus making ten scoring zones of equal width when measured from the center of the gold: